-As an experienced lifetime skier and professional ski instructor, here is my list of essentials (not including your skis & helmet) for you to pack on your next vacation.
+As an experienced lifetime skier and professional ski instructor, here is my list of essentials (not including your skis & helmet) to pack on your next vacation.
+Check out my printable packing checklist for skiing vacations!

-Warm, Waterproof Gloves or Mittens Should Always Be in Your Pack
+Warm, Waterproof Gloves or Mittens Should Always Be in Your Skiing Pack

-While skiing or snowboarding, one of the biggest misconceptions is that you can wear any type of gloves or mittens.
-I have seen countless parents and children show up for a day on the slopes with just your regular run of the mill gloves.
-While those gloves are cheaper and will run you $10 or less at your local superstore, investing in waterproof gloves will save your day and mindset.
+First, while skiing or snowboarding, one of the biggest misconceptions is that you can pack any type of gloves or mittens.
+I have seen countless parents and children show up for a day on the slopes with cold hands.
+This is because they have just your regular department store gloves.
+While those gloves will run you $10 or less at your local superstore, get high-quality gloves.
+Investing in waterproof gear will save your day and mindset.

-Although saving on money is great, wearing the more expensive gloves/mittens will make your winter vacation so much better.
-People may not realize it, but the second you bend over to buckle your boots, pick up your skis/board, or dust off snow from your gear, your gloves will be soaked from the snow.
+Although saving on money is great, packing the more expensive gloves/mittens will make your winter vacation so much better.
+The second you bend over to buckle your boots, pick up your skis/board, or dust off snow from your gear, your gloves will be soaked from the snow.
+If you have waterproof gloves, you should be good (& dry).

-Sunscreen Is a Must to Pack While on the Mountain
+Sunscreen Is a Must to Pack While Skiing on the Mountain

-We all know that protecting our skin should be very high on the list.
-When on a ski vacation, you will be at a very high elevation, which means that your skin is at an even higher risk of cancer and sunburn.
-If you’ve ever visited a ski resort in the spring, you have seen all the ski bums rocking their goggle tan.
+Next, we all know that protecting our skin should be very high on your skiing pack list.
+When skiing, you will be at a very high elevation.
+This means that your skin is at an even higher risk of cancer and sunburn.
+I’m sure have seen all the ski bums rocking their goggle tan in the spring.
+While this is a right of passage, it is also inviting some serious skin damage.

 Obviously, take the time to pack sunscreen, not only in your suitcase but also in your ski jacket.
-This way you can reapply sunscreen at least during your lunch (or every 3 hours, depending on what the directions say).
+Then, reapply sunscreen at least during your lunch (or every 3 hours, depending on what the directions say).
 Anytime I worked with clients, we would reapply sunscreen at the beginning of the day and again during afternoon lessons.
-If you are trying to prevent wrinkles, freckles, or uneven tan, you must take time to reapply your sunscreen while skiing on the mountain.
+You must take time to reapply your sunscreen while skiing on the mountain.

 Always Pack a Change of Socks

-The best piece of advice I ever got from someone was the idea to bring extra socks.
-The reasons are simple, feet get super-hot and get sweaty, especially in the car.
-If you have brutally cold feet all the time and any waking moment during the day, you will want to bring a change of socks.
+Next, you should take care of your feet and pack multiple long skiing socks.
+The best piece of advice I ever got from someone was to bring extra socks to the ski slopes.
+If you have brutally cold feet all the time, you will want to bring a change of socks.

-You will want to start with socks for the drive to the mountain.
-Then, when you are ready to ski/board, you can change into fresh ski socks for the day.
+This is how I do it: You will want to start wearing socks for the drive to the mountain.
+Obviously, this step is irrelevant if you are staying at a ski-in-ski-out hotel.
+This is because your feet might sweat when warming up with the car heater.
+Then, when you are ready to ski/board, you can change into fresh ski socks before you put on your boots.
 This way you aren’t wearing sweaty socks that will freeze when you get on the chairlift.

 Rent or Own Gear That’s the Right Size for You